Signado vs Clay

 |---|---|---|

-| Primary Function | Data enrichment + workflow automation | Buying signal detection + AI outreach |
+| Primary Function | Data enrichment + workflow automation | Warm-lead discovery + AI outreach |

-| Signal Detection | DIY workflows (build, schedule, maintain) | Built-in: 7 signal types, always-on monitoring |
+| Lead Discovery | DIY (build, schedule, maintain) | Built-in: LinkedIn comments, daily, ICP-scored |

-| AI Outreach | Claygent for research + outreach drafting | AI-personalized messages referencing specific buying signals |
+| AI Outreach | Claygent for research + outreach drafting | Reviewable AI-personalized messages referencing the actual signal |

-| Time to Value | 3–6 months for complex workflows | Import list → monitor → signals in days |
+| Time to Value | 3-6 months for complex workflows | Warm leads in your feed in 48 hours |

-| Pricing Model | $0–$720/mo (annual) · Credit-based · scales with usage | $149–$649/month flat · No per-usage fees |
+| Pricing Model | $0-$720/mo (annual).
+Credit-based.
+Scales with usage. | $99-$349/mo flat.
+No per-usage fees. |

-What changes when signal detection is purpose-built
+What changes when discovery and signals are purpose-built

 No workflow building, no credit math, no maintenance.